 Selecting and installing your fire extinguisher

-- Check the classification type of your extinguisher(s) and see if it is right for the types of fires that could ignite in your home or business.
-Most likely you will need type A, B or C. Type D is usually found in metalworking factories, and Type K is generally found in commercial kitchens.1
+(1) Check the classification type of your extinguisher(s) and see if it is right for the types of fires that could ignite in your home or business.
+Most likely, you will need type A, B, or C. Type D is usually found in metalworking factories, and Type K is generally found in commercial kitchens.1

-- Make sure the label on the extinguishers display the mark of approval by a recognized testing laboratory such as Underwriters Laboratory (UL).
+(2) Make sure the label on the extinguisher displays the mark of approval from a recognized testing laboratory such as Underwriters Laboratory (UL).

-- Properly distribute and mount the extinguisher according to the manufacturer's guidelines and ensure it is not obstructed by other objects.
-For more information on fire extinguisher placement, visit the Occupational Health and Safety Administration (OSHA) guide.
+(4) Properly distribute and mount the extinguisher according to the manufacturer's guidelines and ensure it is not obstructed by other objects.
+For more information on fire extinguisher placement, reference the Occupational Health and Safety Administration (OSHA) guide.

 Maintaining your fire extinguisher